 James ChaffersEmeritus Professor of Architecture

-With the focus of his professional and academic work being the exploration of design links between spatial quality and human spirituality, Dr. Chaffers was asked, in April, 1997, to serve as Senior Design Juror for the design of a “living memorial” in honor of Dr. Martin Luther King, Jr. Guided by competition criteria co-developed by Dr. Chaffers, the winning entry for the Martin Luther King, Jr. National Memorial emerged from over 900 competitive briefs submitted by the international design community.
-With construction completed and accompanied by an Official Presidential Unveiling Ceremony in October/2011, this current cornerstone of Love, Justice, Peace, and Possibility now stands in the U.S. Capital, on the U.S. National Mall in Washington, DC.
+With the focus of his professional and academic work on the exploration of design links between spatial quality and human spirituality, Chaffers was asked in April 1997 to serve as senior design juror for a “living memorial” in honor of Dr. Martin Luther King Jr. Guided by competition criteria co-developed by Chaffers, the winning entry for the Martin Luther King Jr. Memorial was chosen from more than 900 competitive briefs submitted by the international design community.
+The memorial opened in 2011 and is located next to the National Mall in Washington, D.C.